XiaoqianXiao/ANT/README.md

 				"ts right.\n\n\nPress any button if you are ready.. "
     - in current version:
       - "Please press left point finger when the cental arrowhead points left \n \nand press right pointing finger when the central arrowhead poin right"
-  * using norm (Normalized) as the representation units to avoid changes across different screens.
+  * using norm (Normalized) as the representation units to addapt easily to differen size of screens.

 | field | original e-prime version | current version |